Close

 NT Electoral Commission’s action: The NT Electoral Commission provided the correct information on its website.

 The NT Electoral Commission have procedures in place to check a voter is entitled to vote and to ensure their vote cannot be identified.
-One important protection is that when an election official is extracting the ballot paper from the postal envelop it is done so the elector details are not visible.
+One important protection is that when an election official is extracting the ballot paper from the postal envelope it is done so the elector details are not visible.
 Envelopes where the postal vote certificate is not properly signed and witnessed are rejected, not opened and the ballot papers inside are never seen.

 Source: Known common topic